Bouhm/stardew-valley-mods/NPCMapLocationsMod/readme.txt

 Installation:
-Download "NPCMarkers" and "NPCMapLocations" for your version of SMAPI.
 To download, click on the file you want to download and click on the "Raw" button.

-Go to the directory containing "StardewModdingAPI" and place "NPCMapLocations" in the "Mods" directory

-Go to {Directory containing StardewValley.exe}\Content\Characters and place "NPCMarkers"
+Place "NPCMapLocations" in the Mods folder in the folder containing StardewValley.exe.

 THIS IS A WORK IN PROGRESS.